 Barium enema is a special x-ray of the large intestine, which includes the colon and rectum.

-This test may be done in a doctor's office or hospital radiology department.
+This test may be done in a health care provider's office or hospital radiology department.
 It is done after your colon is completely empty and clean.
-Your doctor will give you instructions for cleansing your colon.
+Your provider will give you instructions for cleansing your colon.

 During the test: